narnolddd/FETA3/README.md

 java -jar feta3-1.0.0.jar tutorial/CitationsFitMixed.json
 ```

-should yield the response after a couple of minutes:
+should yield a response something like this (not necessarily exactly the same as there is some randomness):

 ```
-Max likelihood : 3.1579848759775535
+Max c0 : 1.3560584194081042 max like 130.36121188081304 choices 428
-0.46 Degree
+0.4 Degree
-0.14 Random
+0.45 Random
-0.4 TriangleClosureDegree
+0.15 TriangleClosure 1
 ```

 This is the maximum likelihood mixture from the model components tested, but not necessarily a good model.
 How do we evaluate